Bathgate Thistle F.C.

 Nicknamed Thistle, they were formed in 1937 and presently play their home games at Creamery Park, which has room for 3,000 spectators.
-Their home shirts are blue with a white trim and their away shirts are black with a white trim.
+Their home shirts are royal blue with navy sleeves and shorts and socks royal blue.
+Away kit is all navy.

 In 2006, Thistle reached the final of the Scottish Junior Cup, losing 2–1 to Auchinleck Talbot at Rugby Park, Kilmarnock, in front of around 7,000 spectators.
 In 2008, the club reached the final again, this time defeating Cumnock Juniors 2–1.

-Thistle have a community football club involving some of the town's youth sides under Bathgate Juniors and are the pathway to senior adult football in the town of Bathgate.The Senior side is managed by Gordon Wilson.The U20's started in 22/23 and play in the Scottish Lowland Development League.
+The Senior side is managed by Gordon Wilson.
+The U20's are Bathgate Juniors led by Kevin McDonald and started in 22/23 and play in the Scottish Lowland Development League.

+There are also various youth teams within the Bathgate Juniors set up and the Club provides the only full pathway to senior football in Bathgate.